postsharp/Metalama.Framework/eng/shared/README.md

 ## Modifying

-To share modifications in the `.eng\shared` GIT subtree:
+To share modifications in the `eng\shared` GIT subtree:

 - Make sure that all documentation reflects your changes.
-- Add an entry to [the changelog](CHANGELOG.md) to let others know which changes have been introduced and which actions are required when updating the `.eng\shared` GIT subtree in other repositories.
+- Add an entry to [the changelog](CHANGELOG.md) to let others know which changes have been introduced and which actions are required when updating the `eng\shared` GIT subtree in other repositories.
 - Commit your changes.
-- From the repository root containing the `.eng\shared` subtree, execute `& .eng\shared\PushEngineering.ps1`.
+- From the repository root containing the `eng\shared` subtree, execute `& eng\shared\PushEngineering.ps1`.
-- Follow the [Updating](#updating) section in the other repositories containing the `.eng\shared` GIT subtree.
+- Follow the [Updating](#updating) section in the other repositories containing the `eng\shared` GIT subtree.

 ## Cloning

-To clone a repository containing `.eng\shared` GIT subtree, use the following command:
+To clone a repository containing `eng\shared` GIT subtree, use the following command:

 `git clone -c core.symlinks=true <URL>`